Creepii/git-example/cookbook.md

     150ml oat, almond milk or soy milk syrup, sliced banana and berries, to serve (optional)

-# Latter souup
+# Letter soup

-Thiz iz a receipe with ery bad pelling.
+This is a recipe with very bad spelling.